 How To Fix Your Tampa Home's Flickering Lights

 As you read above, fixing your flickering lights is generally as simple as going down the list.
-Make sure your bulbs are screwed in, your switch is working, your plugs are fitting in the outlet, and you home voltage is stable.
+Make sure your bulbs are screwed in, your switch is working, your plugs are fitting in the outlet, and your home voltage is stable.
 If you’ve done all this and come up empty-handed, do yourself a favor and contact our experts here at Hoffman Electrical & A/C. Let us take a look, and see if we can’t figure it out.

 Call Hoffman Electrical & A/C to Repair Your Flickering Lights in Tampa & Clearwater Florida

 If you determine the cause of your flickering lights to be dangerous or are still wondering "why are my lights flickering", don’t wait around for the problem to escalate.
-Call a licensed electrician right away for emergency electrical repair.
+Call a licensed electrician right away for electrical repair.

-Hoffman Electrical & A/C offers 24-hour emergency service throughout Tampa, St. Petersburg, Clearwater, and Sarasota to ensure a quick response day or night.
-Don’t hesitate to contact us to resolve your issue safely—or give us a call at 866-238-3243.
+Hoffman Electrical & A/C offers same-day service throughout Tampa, St. Petersburg, Clearwater, and Sarasota to ensure a quick response and prompt resolution.
+Don’t hesitate to contact us at 866-238-3243.